Alice in Wonderland (1949 film): Release

 The film was not released in Britain until 1985, allegedly because Carroll's representation of the Queen of Hearts was seen as too close and too unkind to Queen Victoria, although it was shown on BBC television on 2 April 1961.

 The film was not widely seen in the U.S. upon its completion, due to a legal dispute with the Disney Studios, which was making its own full-length animated version of Alice at the same time as the Bower version was being worked on.
 Disney sued to prevent release of the British version in the U.S., and the case was extensively covered in Time magazine.
 The company that released the British version accused Disney of trying to exploit their film by releasing its version at virtually the same time.

 The Museum of Modern Art restored the film on a 35mm print in a rare 2009 screening.

-In 1992, Monterey Home Video released the film on VHS.
+The film was released on VHS in 1989 by Interglobal Home Video in North America.
+Re-released in 1992, Monterey Home Video.

 In 2016, American Pop Classic released the film on DVD.